 Also, don’t be afraid to freeze things!
 Soup, stew, pizza, casseroles… While not all foods freeze well, most leftovers will be perfectly fine.

 Here’s a fun exercise–create a list of your favorite snacks, and then mark which ones come in a package.
 Even if you aren’t a “snacker”, the results might surprise you.

 Every chip bag, candy wrapper, and cracker sleeve we throw away will sit in a landfill for decades.
 Most of the snack packaging you toss in the trash will outlast your days on Earth.
 It’s a chilling yet sobering reality.

 Fortunately, you don’t need to give up snacking to be eco friendly.
-There are tons of unpackaged foods perfect for nibbling on between meals.
+There are tons of zero waste snacks perfect for nibbling on between meals.

 Fresh fruit and veggies are easy picks.
 Bulk bins are (un)packed with nuts, cereals, and sweets.
 And don’t be afraid to attempt making homemade snacks like oven-roasted chickpeas, baked potato chips, popcorn, and even yogurt.

 Swap plastic and foil wrap for reusable materials

 Some habits are so ingrained in us that even obvious alternatives seem revolutionary.
 The first time I used a dinner plate instead of wrap to cover my leftovers, I felt like I’d discovered a profound life hack.

 For dishes you can’t cover with dinner plates, try beeswax wraps.
 They’re thin cloths coated in beeswax, and they’re a great, washable alternative to plastic wrap.

 Lining baking sheets with foil or parchment paper was another habit ingrained in my brain since childhood.
 But in reality, most foods are just fine being cooked directly on top of the sheet.
 For baked goods like cookies, silicone baking mats are low cost and reusable.